-Metal NP stabilization is a critical issue if the SERS tags are to be dispersed in biological fluids because they will be prone to aggregating in high-ionic-strength media, which would compromise the stability of the SERS signal.
-Different polymers have been employed as protective layers to confer stability to SERS-encoded particles in biological media and to prevent the release of the Raman reporter or nonspecific protein adsorption.357 Polyethylene glycol can be considered as the most versatile polymer due to its biocompatibility which enables prolonged blood-circulation lifetimes.
-Additionally, PEG synthesis through controlled polymerization can readily incorporate well-defined end-groups.
-For instance, the presence of an end-thiol functionality enables anchoring onto the metal NP surface, while preserving enough space to bind the Raman reporter (Figure 20).352 Alternative strategies involve the encapsulation of plasmonic NPs within crosslinked polymers such as poly(N-isopropylacrylamide) (pNIPAM).358 The encapsulation of single plasmonic NPs within the microgels was based on a grafting through polymerization approximation.359 The porous nature of the pNIPAM coating enables the incorporation of Raman reporters, even if they do not have a specific affinity toward the metal NP surface, through diffusion and subsequent trapping by sealing the porous shell by LbL deposition of an outer polyelectrolyte coating, which eventually facilitates covalent conjugation with antibodies (Figure 20).^{360,361} Ramanencoded SERS tags have also been stabilized by encapsulation with an amphiphilic diblock copolymer such as polystyrene-block-poly(acrylic acid), through a thermodynamically controlled self-assembly process leading to uniform coatings (Figure 20).362 A similar process was used for the stabilization of SERS-encoded nanostars, using the copolymer dodecylamine-modified polyisobutylene-alt-maleic anhydride (PMA).363 Phospholipids have also been reported to provide coatings that render the NPs biologically compatible and highly versatile.^{364-367}
+Stabilization by Polymers and Biopolymers.
+Metal NP stabilization is a critical issue if the SERS tags are to be dispersed in biological fluids, because they will be prone to aggregating in high-ionic-strength media, which would compromise the stability of the SERS signal.
+Different polymers have been employed as protective layers to confer stability to SERS-encoded particles in biological media and to prevent the release of the Raman reporter or nonspecific protein adsorption.
+356 Poly(ethylene glycol) can be considered as the most versatile polymer due to its biocompatibility, which enables prolonged blood-circulation lifetimes.
+Additionally, PEG synthesis through controlled polymerization can readily incorporate well-defined end groups.
+For instance, the presence of an end-thiol functionality enables anchoring onto the metal NP surface, while preserving enough space to bind the Raman reporter (Figure 20).351 Alternative strategies involve the encapsulation of plasmonic NPs within crosslinked polymers such as poly(N-isopropylacrylamide) (pNIPAM).35 The encapsulation of single plasmonic NPs within the microgels was based on a grafting through polymerization approximation.358 The porous nature of the pNIPAM coating enables the incorporation of Raman reporters, even if they do not have a specific affinity toward the metal NP surface, through diffusion and subsequent trapping by sealing the porous shell by LbL deposition of an outer polyelectrolyte coating, which eventually facilitates covalent conjugation with antibodies (Figure 20).
+Raman-encoded SERS tags have also been stabilized by encapsulation with an amphiphilic diblock copolymer such as polystyrene-block-poly(acrylic acid), through a thermodynamically controlled self-assembly process leading to uniform coatings (Figure 20).
+361 A similar process was used for the stabilization of SERS-encoded nanostars, using the copolymer dodecylamine-modified polyisobutylene- alt-maleic anhydride (PMA).
+362 Phospholipids have also been reported to provide coatings that render the NPs biologically compatible and highly versatile.
+363-366